Preparation of Tax Form 990

 - Section 527 political organizations

-The Form asks questions of the organization, why it’s important, what services it offers to the community, and how it fulfills its mission.
-These are opportunities to create unique messages to share positive accomplishments.
-This should be used by the nonprofit to show achievements and to enhance transparency.
+The Form asks questions about the organization—including why it’s important, what services it offers to the community, and how it fulfills its mission.
+These are opportunities to create unique messages and share positive accomplishments.
+The nonprofit should use this Form to show achievements and enhance transparency.

 Why Quality in the Preparation of Form 990 Matters

-Form 990 is an exhaustive form that requires as many as 16 additional schedules to be included with the annual filing, depending on the specific nature of the organization’s purpose and activities.
+Form 990 is an exhaustive form that requires as many as 16 additional schedules included with the annual filing, depending on the specific nature of the organization’s purpose and activities.

-It requires comprehensive financial information, as well as thorough information on the organization’s governance policies, procedures documentation, relationships with leadership, associations with third parties.
+It requires comprehensive financial information and thorough information on the organization’s governance policies, documentation of procedures, relationships with leadership, and associations with third parties.
 Because of the amount of detailed information required, there is significant potential for providing incomplete or incorrect information.
-The IRS is allowed by Federal law to assess penalties on the organization and its leadership for providing filing an incorrect 990.
+The IRS is allowed by Federal law to assess penalties on the organization and its leadership for filing an incorrect 990.

 The CPA Firm’s Role In Preparing the Form 990

 At Griffin and Furman, our accounting team is practiced at preparing Form 990 for nonprofits.
-The Board of Director’s responsibilities include confirming compliance with the tax code and establishing or fortifying sound governance, which is made evident in the 990 to the nonprofit’s donors and members, and to the public.
+The Board of Director’s responsibilities include confirming compliance with the tax code and establishing or fortifying sound governance, evident in the 990 to the nonprofit’s donors, members, and the public.

 Form 990 Prepared By Griffin & Furman

-The accounting team at Griffin & Furman are engaged in thoroughly reporting your tax-exempt organization to the IRS.
+The accounting team at Griffin & Furman is engaged in thoroughly reporting your tax-exempt organization to the IRS.